 MAGELIN: Master's Graduate Entry-Level into Nursing is for individuals with a non-nursing baccalaureate degree who want to enter the nursing profession.

-MAGELIN is an accelerated pre-licensure MSN degree program that is completed in four consecutive semesters.
+MSN-MAGELIN is an accelerated pre-licensure entry-level master's degree program that is completed in four consecutive semesters.

 Upon completion of the program, students apply and take the NCLEX-RN to become licensed to practice as an RN.
-This program began in 2004, and our average NCLEX-RN pass rate over the past 8 years is nearly 95%.
+This program began in 2004.

 DNP, RN Assistant Professor; Interim MAGELIN Program Director